 The police radio, alive all night with the sounds of distress, crackles with yet another incident, “Sniper fire off Lawton.”
 Detroit police from the Livernois precinct (the Bloody Tenth), state police and Guardsmen responded in force to a multi-story apartment building at 2753 Hazelwood in the heart of the riot area.
 The roads were all dark now.
-Authorities had been shooting them out to reduce their silhouette to the snipers.
-The crack of a snipers bullet from the darkened apartment building pings of a jeep.
+Authorities had been shooting the street lights out to reduce their silhouette to the snipers.
+The crack of a snipers bullet from the darkened apartment building pings against a jeep.
 The response is sudden and swift.
 Tracer bullets cut through the night sky like fireworks.

 Detroit police enter the building and rush the apartment.
 Inside, sniper Jack Sydnor is waiting.
 As DPD officer

-Roger Polke crashes through the door he is met with bullet to the abdomen.
-Under cover of fire from other officers, Polke is pulled out.
+Roger Poikey crashes through the door he is met with a bullet to the abdomen.
+Under cover of fire from other officers, Poikey is pulled out.
 Tear gas canisters are lobbed in followed by more bullets.
 Sydnor is met with a withering fire and tumbles backwards out the third story window to his death.
 Outside, state trooper Jerome Lange, crouched behind a jeep, is felled by another unseen sniper.
 Someone foolishly looks out their window to see the action and is meet with a hail of bullets.
 The metallic voice of a Detroit police officer barks over the bullhorn: "Stay away from your windows or you'll be shot."

 Guardsmen tank roars up Linwood Avenue in search of the snipers who had wounded police officers.
 They blasted away at entrenched snipers with their .50 caliber machine guns in a ferocious gun battle that wounded at least one sniper and put the rest on notice.

 Over on Linwood the story is much the same.
 A reporter who tagged along with Detroit police gave his shocking report: “It was as though the Viet Cong had infiltrated the riot blackened streets of Detroit.
 Snipers, in what sounded like at least two dozen locations, snapped off rounds as police and Guardsmen slid past the dingy houses.
-They were answered in quick volleys from M-1 carbines, blasts from shotguns and bursts from submachine guns.
+They were answered in quick volleys from M-1 carbines, blasts from shotguns and bursts from submachine guns."

 Then the clanking whine of a tank harkened its approach.
-The vibration could be felt some ways away at the great hulking beast lumbered up the pavement.
+The vibration could be felt some ways away as the great hulking beast lumbered up the pavement.
 Its 50-caliber machine gun roared in a 30 second burst, sweeping the roof of the building in question.
 Silence for a second, broken only by the soft sounds of moving troops.
 Another sniper round is squeezed off and the battle renews again.